 Of the numerous Roman bridges in Portugal, the most outstanding is that of Vila Formosa, a 116 meter long bridge spanning over the river Seda.

-This bridge, from the late 1st century / early 2nd century AD, is one of the best preserved bridges throughout the Iberian Peninsula.
-It is located on the way which connected Olisipo (Lisbon) to Augusta Emerita (Mérida, Spain), the via publicae.
+This bridge, dating back to the late 1st century / early 2nd century AD, is one of the best preserved bridges throughout the Iberian Peninsula.
+It was located on the way which connected Olisipo (Lisbon) to Augusta Emerita (Mérida, Spain), the via publicae.
 It was built in thick cut stonework and granite panels opus quadratum.
 It has six complete arches, all of them of the same size and composed of 33 intrados, which form quadrangular abutments.
 Between the arches on top of the pillars Ponte de Vila Formosa has five complete vaults archway.

 The Ponte da Ladeira dos Envendos was part of the Roman province road that linked Aritium Vetus (Alvega) to Salmantia (Salamanca, Spain).
 The ancient bridge over the river Ribeira da Pracana is about 40 meters long and has six arches of different spans and arrows.
 Ponte da Ladeira dos Envendos was built between the 1st century BC and 1st century AD.

-Ponte de Vila Ruiva over the river Odivelas near Cuba in the District of Beja, belonged to the ancient Roman road which connected Ossonoba (Faro) and Pax Iulia (Beja) bound for Ebora (Évora) and Augusta Emerita.
+The Ponte de Vila Ruiva, spanning the river Odivelas near Cuba in the District of Beja, belonged to the ancient Roman road which connected Ossonoba (Faro) and Pax Iulia (Beja) bound for Ebora (Évora) and Augusta Emerita.
 Ponte de Vila Ruiva presents several construction phases.
-It is assumed that the original structure, made of granite, dates back to between the first century BC and first century AD.
-Reconstructions on the bridge were undertaken in the fifth century and eleventh century, using ancient and new materials.
+It is assumed that the original structure, made of granite, dates back to between the 1st century BC and 1st century AD.
+Reconstructions on the bridge were undertaken in the 5th century and 11th century, using ancient and new materials.
 Ponte de Vila Ruiva is still in use today.

 The Ponte dos Três Concelhos, spanning the river Ribeira de Isna, is a three-arched Roman bridge.
 This bridge was part of a Roman road that connected Augusta Emerita (Merida, Spain) to Conimbriga.
-It was probably built between the first and fourth centuries and rebuilt between the thirteenth and fourteenth centuries.
+It was probably built between the 1st and the 4th century and rebuilt between the 13th and the 14th century.